mxngls/mxngls.github.io/src/2023_review.md

----
-title: "2023"
+# 2023

-subtitle: "2023 is over and I figured this is a great opportunity to look back onto what I accomplished during that time! "
+2023 is over and I figured this is a great opportunity to look back onto what I accomplished during that time!
-date: "2023/12/31"
----

 ### Working in Tech